-You can choose to modify or not modify these settings, or you can only modify these settings when no web proxy is configured on the user’s machine.
+You can choose to modify or not modify these settings, or you can only modify these settings when no web proxy is configured on the user’s device.
 If ETP Client acts as the local web proxy, it forwards all traffic to ETP Proxy.

 You can also enable the Configure ETP Client as local computer web proxy setting in the client configuration.
 For more information, see ETP Client configuration settings.
 However, the Overwrite Device Proxy Settings setting in the policy takes precedence over the client configuration setting.

-- Proxy Port: If ETP Client modifies the local web proxy settings on the user’s computer, it listens for traffic on port 8080 by default.
+- Proxy Port: If ETP Client modifies the local web proxy settings on the user’s device, it listens for traffic on port 8080 by default.
 If this port is used by another process in your network, you can enter a new port into this field.
 You enable this setting in the client configuration.

 Configuring ETP client as a local web proxy allows you to forward requests to ETP Proxy.
 However, if your enterprise includes an on-premises proxy, you can also configure proxy chaining to forward requests from the on-premises proxy to ETP Proxy.
-ETP client supports this scenario and continues to protect the user’s machine.
+ETP client supports this scenario and continues to protect the user’s device.

 - Detects an end user's network conditions.